 1989: Hurricane Hugo causes widespread damage to most structures on the island.

 1989: Police investigation into Montserrat’s offshore finance industry leads to several arrests.
 Many banking licenses are revoked.

 1992: A further investigation into Montserrat’s revised offshore finance industry resulted in most offshore banks’ closure.

-1995: On July 18, the Soufriere Hill Volcano reawakened in southern Montserrat and threatened the near 12,000 population.
+1995: On July 18, the Soufriere Hill Volcano reawakened in southern Montserrat and threatened the nearly 12,000 population.
 Officials evacuated 5,000 people from the southern part of Montserrat after the volcano began spewing explosive pyroclastic flows with lava pieces, volcanic ash, and hot gases.
 Two-thirds of the island is now part of an exclusion zone, including the capital Plymouth, buried under volcanic ash.
 Many migrate to the United Kingdom, the United States, Canada, and elsewhere in the Caribbean region.

 Were Irish people in Montserrat and the rest of the British Caribbean islands enslaved?

 First, let us start with the number of Irish people and enslaved Africans who arrived in the Caribbean during the colonial era.

 How many Irish arrived in the Caribbean during the colonial era: According to Irish historian Thomas Bartlett via an article in The Oxford History of the British Empire: Volume II, it is “generally accepted” that approximately 10,000 Irish were sent to the West Indies involuntarily, and about 40,000 came as voluntary indentured servants.
 With conditions difficult in Ireland, many sought free passage to the Americas and agreed to be indentured servants for five to seven years.
 Thus, most of the Irish people in the Caribbean during the colonial era were economic migrants!